|Volume Fifty-two — Article 3||Volume 52 | Home|

 That would be a denial of grace.
 Often we unwittingly hold to errors which are unworthy of a place alongside "the common faith" by which we are saved.
 And finally, we do not exclude our own views from the ones that need to be called into question by the truth of the gospel.

 While Roman theologians may use all the slogans of the Reformation, this does not mean that the slogans have the same content.
 According to them, "justification by grace" means to be righteous in the sight of God because the soul is inwardly adorned with grace (gratia infusa).
 "Justification by Christ" means to be made righteous by the actual indwelling of Christ's pure life which is substituted (internally) for the impure life of the sinner.
-"Justification by faith" means that faith itself as a quality makes the believer righteous in the sight of God.
+"Justification by faith" according to Rome means that faith itself is a meritorious quality which makes the believer righteous in the sight of God.

 While thousands of Protestants may applaud the wonderful changes taking place in Rome, in reality nothing has changed at all!
 The church which has proved herself capable of adopting the institutions of paganism and adapting them to her own use can also adopt the slogans of Protestantism and adapt them to her own use.

 The Reformation principle of justification always points to the saving realities which are completely outside of man.
 Grace is pure mercy which is outside of man in the heart of God.
 The righteousness which justifies is outside of man, for it is the obedience which Jesus Christ performed two thousand years ago.
 In justification this righteousness is not infused, but imputed.
 It is not in man, who is on earth, but in Christ, who is in heaven.
 Faith justifies, not because it has any intrinsic merit, but solely because it is the instrument which accepts the imputed gift.
 Justification by faith means that I live in the favor of God by the righteousness which is found in Another.
-It means to be accepted as righteous because Another is righteous.
+It means that the repentant sinner who believes in and trusts in the sinless life and atoning death of Christ on the cross of Calvary is accepted as righteous because Another is righteous.
 In every way it leads me "to the Rock which is higher than I."

 The Lord's Supper and Baptism